Aaron98990/ways-of-the-game/restarts.md

 Also, please note that the goalkeeper releasing the ball after possession with the hand/arms is not a restart as the ball remains in play.
 Read more in the [goalkeepers section](/goalkeeper).

+## Changing the restart

+> The referee may not change a restart decision [..] if play has restarted or the referee has signalled the end of the first or second half (including extra time) and left the field of play or abandoned the match.
+Law 5.2

 ### Stationary

 Othrt than dropped balls and throw-ins, the ball must be stationary when kicked.